opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 ### Wrongfully procuring the transfer of shares from Mrs Ram to Navin

-156    Ram’s complaint was that the SPA between Mrs Ram and Navin (see \[27\] above) was (a) procured by Navin by duress, undue influence and/or unconscionable conduct, and (b) procured by Navin in breach of Article 31 .[\[note: 175\]](#Ftn_175) Ram accepted in oral closing submissions that his complaint that the SPA was procured by duress, undue influence and/or unconscionable conduct, did not fall within the scope of s 216 of the Companies Act.[\[note: 176\]](#Ftn_176) That must be correct, as those vitiating factors were relevant only as between Navin and Mrs Ram and had nothing to do with s 216.
+156    Ram’s complaint was that the SPA between Mrs Ram and Navin (see \[27\] above) was (a) procured by Navin by duress, undue influence and/or unconscionable conduct, and (b) procured by Navin in breach of Article 31 .[^175] Ram accepted in oral closing submissions that his complaint that the SPA was procured by duress, undue influence and/or unconscionable conduct, did not fall within the scope of s 216 of the Companies Act.[^176] That must be correct, as those vitiating factors were relevant only as between Navin and Mrs Ram and had nothing to do with s 216.

-157    As for the alleged breach of Article 31, Mrs Ram did give the requisite notice of her proposed transfer of shares to Navin.[\[note: 177\]](#Ftn_177) Evergreen sent a notice of the proposed transfer to Ram at the Poole Road property.[\[note: 178\]](#Ftn_178) Navin admitted on the stand that he knew that Ram was not in Singapore at the time and would not see the notice.[\[note: 179\]](#Ftn_179) I rejected Navin’s bare allegation that Ram had been informed of the impending transfer of shares by phone.[\[note: 180\]](#Ftn_180) That evidence was nowhere to be found in Navin’s AEIC and was, in my view, an afterthought.
+157    As for the alleged breach of Article 31, Mrs Ram did give the requisite notice of her proposed transfer of shares to Navin.[^177] Evergreen sent a notice of the proposed transfer to Ram at the Poole Road property.[^178] Navin admitted on the stand that he knew that Ram was not in Singapore at the time and would not see the notice.[^179] I rejected Navin’s bare allegation that Ram had been informed of the impending transfer of shares by phone.[^180] That evidence was nowhere to be found in Navin’s AEIC and was, in my view, an afterthought.
 I accepted Ram’s evidence that he did not receive the notice and did not know of Mrs Ram’s notice to Evergreen.
 It also seemed to me that if he did, he would surely have raised objections given the circumstances then existing.

 158    I found that Navin (in his capacity as a director of Evergreen) failed to notify Ram of Mrs Ram’s transfer notice despite knowing that Ram would not receive the notice that was sent to the Poole Road property.

 ### Denial of access to Evergreen’s books and records

-159    According to Ram, following Navin’s appointment as a director of Evergreen in or around 1995, Ram was prohibited by Navin from entering Evergreen’s office, speaking to Evergreen staff (and vice versa) and participating in Evergreen’s affairs.[\[note: 181\]](#Ftn_181) Further, Ram alleged that Navin had instructed Evergreen’s auditors, Natarajan & Swaminathan (“N&S”) (a) not to disclose to Ram any information relating to Evergreen, and (b) to remove Evergreen’s books and records from its registered office at N&S’ premises.[\[note: 182\]](#Ftn_182)
+159    According to Ram, following Navin’s appointment as a director of Evergreen in or around 1995, Ram was prohibited by Navin from entering Evergreen’s office, speaking to Evergreen staff (and vice versa) and participating in Evergreen’s affairs.[^181] Further, Ram alleged that Navin had instructed Evergreen’s auditors, Natarajan & Swaminathan (“N&S”) (a) not to disclose to Ram any information relating to Evergreen, and (b) to remove Evergreen’s books and records from its registered office at N&S’ premises.[^182]

 160    I rejected Ram’s assertion that he was denied access to Evergreen’s books and records since 1995.
 Ram was the majority shareholder in Evergreen up until September 2006, when Navin became a 50% shareholder.
 Ram could have easily removed Navin as a director if he was being denied access to Evergreen’s books and records but he did not do so.

-161    As for the period after September 2006, Ram relied on the fact that in March 2016, he was unable to access Evergreen’s books and records when he went to the registered office because the books and records were not there, and that subsequently, he was told to get the audited financial statements from the company’s management and the statutory records and minute books from the company secretary or the board of directors.[\[note: 183\]](#Ftn_183) Ram concluded from this that Navin and Mrs Navin did not want him to have access.[\[note: 184\]](#Ftn_184) However, there was no evidence that Ram had asked Evergreen’s management or its board and was refused access.
+161    As for the period after September 2006, Ram relied on the fact that in March 2016, he was unable to access Evergreen’s books and records when he went to the registered office because the books and records were not there, and that subsequently, he was told to get the audited financial statements from the company’s management and the statutory records and minute books from the company secretary or the board of directors.[^183] Ram concluded from this that Navin and Mrs Navin did not want him to have access.[^184] However, there was no evidence that Ram had asked Evergreen’s management or its board and was refused access.

 162    I therefore rejected Ram’s allegation that he had been denied access to Evergreen’s books and records.

 ### Removal from the Board

-163    Ram was removed as a director of Evergreen, at an EGM on 5 August 2016 that was attended only by Navin and Mrs Navin.[\[note: 185\]](#Ftn_185) According to Navin, the notice of the EGM was sent to Ram at the Poole Road property by registered post.[\[note: 186\]](#Ftn_186) Ram claimed Navin and Mrs Navin breached the MOU and the company’s articles of association by removing him from the Board without notice or justification.
-Under cl 3 of the MOU, Ram was to remain as a non-executive director and chairman of the Board.[\[note: 187\]](#Ftn_187)
+163    Ram was removed as a director of Evergreen, at an EGM on 5 August 2016 that was attended only by Navin and Mrs Navin.[^185] According to Navin, the notice of the EGM was sent to Ram at the Poole Road property by registered post.[^186] Ram claimed Navin and Mrs Navin breached the MOU and the company’s articles of association by removing him from the Board without notice or justification.
+Under cl 3 of the MOU, Ram was to remain as a non-executive director and chairman of the Board.[^187]

-164    The reasons for Ram’s removal from the Board were that Ram:[\[note: 188\]](#Ftn_188)
+164    The reasons for Ram’s removal from the Board were that Ram:[^188]

 (a)     failed/refused to (i) attend the last 11 Board meetings, (ii) participate in the company’s business since October 2015, and (iii) attend at the company’s business premises since October 2015;

 (b)     acted against the company’s interest, including abusing senior management employees, behaving in a manner unbecoming of a director, and allowing a third party to use or access the company’s property without the company’s knowledge or consent.

-165    Navin relied on notices dated between July 2015 and June 2016 for Board meetings held between August 2015 and June 2016.[\[note: 189\]](#Ftn_189) The notices were sent to Ram at the Poole Road property, by registered post.
+165    Navin relied on notices dated between July 2015 and June 2016 for Board meetings held between August 2015 and June 2016.[^189] The notices were sent to Ram at the Poole Road property, by registered post.
 Ram did not attend these meetings because, according to him, he did not receive the notices.

 166    I accepted Ram’s evidence that he did not receive the notices of the Board meetings held between August 2015 and June 2016, or the notice of the EGM held on 5 August 2016.
 I also agreed with Ram that the notices were sent out to create a paper trial and to manufacture grounds for Ram’s removal from the Board.

 167    First, sending the notices by registered post was a new practice.
-Navin’s evidence was that Board meetings had always been informal before a professional company secretary was appointed and that the company secretary had been sending the notices of Board meetings after he was appointed on 15 September 2014.[\[note: 190\]](#Ftn_190) However, as Navin admitted on the stand, the notices were prepared in his office and then given to the company secretary.[\[note: 191\]](#Ftn_191) The company secretary’s evidence confirmed that he did not prepare the notices but merely posted them; he also did not draft the minutes of the meetings.[\[note: 192\]](#Ftn_192) It seemed to me that the company secretary was mostly just a post box for Navin.
-This conclusion was supported by the fact that the company secretary only had the contact number of Navin and not the other two directors of Evergreen, and he needed to deal with one person only.[\[note: 193\]](#Ftn_193) In my judgment, the decision to send the notices by registered post was most likely made by Navin.
+Navin’s evidence was that Board meetings had always been informal before a professional company secretary was appointed and that the company secretary had been sending the notices of Board meetings after he was appointed on 15 September 2014.[^190] However, as Navin admitted on the stand, the notices were prepared in his office and then given to the company secretary.[^191] The company secretary’s evidence confirmed that he did not prepare the notices but merely posted them; he also did not draft the minutes of the meetings.[^192] It seemed to me that the company secretary was mostly just a post box for Navin.
+This conclusion was supported by the fact that the company secretary only had the contact number of Navin and not the other two directors of Evergreen, and he needed to deal with one person only.[^193] In my judgment, the decision to send the notices by registered post was most likely made by Navin.

-168    Second, it was telling that there was suddenly a need for no less than 13 Board meetings within a period of less than 12 months, and yet the agenda in many of the notices was simply to do nothing more than “discuss periodic review of the Co”.[\[note: 194\]](#Ftn_194)
+168    Second, it was telling that there was suddenly a need for no less than 13 Board meetings within a period of less than 12 months, and yet the agenda in many of the notices was simply to do nothing more than “discuss periodic review of the Co”.[^194]

 169    As for the other grounds, Navin did not elaborate on, or substantiate them in his AEIC.